 Utah State University's Center for Anticipatory Intelligence represents a groundbreaking approach to university education and security thinking.
-CAI combines top-tier expertise in engineering, data science, bioengineering, mathematics, ethics and philosophy, national security studies, geopolitics, and behavioral sciences to cross-train university students as well as government and business professionals with the skills and analytic sophistication necessary to anticipate and confront the complex, transformative, and existential challenges of the 21st century.
+CAI combines top-tier expertise in engineering, data science, life sciences, mathematics, ethics and philosophy, national security studies, geopolitics, and behavioral sciences to cross-train university students as well as government and business professionals with the skills and analytic sophistication necessary to anticipate and confront the complex, transformative, and existential challenges of the 21st century.

-CAI academic programs and professional training move well beyond the siloed approach to university education that still remains common.
+CAI academic programs and professional training move beyond the siloed approach to university education that still remains common.
 By tapping the problem-solving power of cross-disciplinary teams—the only means of staying atop today's technology and other key developments—CAI programs equip current and rising decisionmakers with the multidisciplinary perspective necessary to better anticipate the unprecedented threats and unintended consequences coming quickly from converging trends in the cyber, data science, biotechnology, climate change, knowledge access, geopolitics, and social realms.
 A sharply improved ability to see and understand the trends shaping tomorrow prepares decisionmakers with perhaps the most important advantage of all: improved skill in designing strategies of resilience able to capitalize on strengths and opportunities in this complex landscape while also mitigating geopolitical, national, commercial, and even personal risks.

 CAI students comprise undergraduates, graduates, and professionals representing more than 35 disciplines across the STEM fields and social sciences––including all eight USU colleges and Utah's key industries and public sector.
 Fusing native disciplinary expertise with interdisciplinary cross-training, CAI students investigate a wide range of topics on emergent security issues.
 Meet our students and explore our hub of standout student research.

 Get to Know Us